vaishnavipadwal/3tier-aws-terraform-deployment/README.md

-# My 3-Tier Web App Deployment on AWS Using Terraform — Step-by-Step
+# Automating 3-Tier Web App Infrastructure on AWS with Terraform

 ## Step 1: Preparing the Project Files